Jhana 8 logo with lotus leaf.

 The mind must be so calm and focused that nothing is produced by thought.
 If fear, hope, anxiety, or any other emotion about Jhana coming – is evident… Jhana remains elusive.

 When Jhana does come, it is felt (by me) as a transformation of consciousness.
-It is as if the mind is washed over by this new experience, unlike anything I have ever known as a conscious non-Jhannic human being going through life.
+It is as if the mind is washed over by this new experience and left with very little.
+It’s unlike anything I have ever known as a conscious non-Jhannic human being going through life.

 When Jhana comes or starts – the senses of the body are no longer operating.
 Touch, sight, smell, hearing, tasting – they are paused or on hold.
 They do not interfere with, take away from – or add to the Jhana state.